AlenVelocity/wa-sticker-formatter/README.md

 # Metadata

-Before getting started, you need to know some basic information about WhatsApp Sticker Metadata.
+Before getting started, here's some basic information about WhatsApp Sticker Metadata.

-In WhatsApp, stickers have their own metadata embedded in the WebP file.
-They hold info like the author, the title or pack name, the category.
+In WhatsApp, stickers have their own metadata embedded in the WebP file as EXIF Metadata.
+They hold info like the author, the title or pack name and the category.

-Let's go through them one by one.

 ### 1. Author and Pack Title